ayushh8/keploy-API/README.md

 # Book Management App(Keploy Session-2 Task on APIs)

 A full-stack Book Management application with a Node.js + Express + MongoDB backend and a Vite + React frontend.
-This project includes a complete suite of unit, integration, and API tests.
+This project includes a complete suite of unit, integration, and API tests with **Keploy integration for automated API testing**.

 ---